whatmakeart/whatmakeart.github.io/content/3d-modeling/blender/3d-modeling-basics-blender.md

 ## Blender User Interface Quick Start

 <div class="iframe-16-9-container">
-<iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/d54uJufn1pA?si=jOpx5BL0q9mdviJP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/d54uJufn1pA?si=jOpx5BL0q9mdviJP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 [Blender](./blender.md) is a [3D modeling](../3d-modeling.md) program that can be overwhelming at the start but like any software, becomes much easier and understandable with a bit of use.
 The official online [Blender Reference Manual](https://docs.blender.org/manual/en/latest/index.html) is a good place to learn the basics and investigate advanced topics.